Deor1496/react-confusion/README.md

 # react-confusion
-This is thje confusion page
+This is the confusion page